Art History MA

 Bachelor's Degree in Discipline/Related Discipline: A baccalaureate degree is required, but it need not be in Art History.
 Official transcripts from all universities/colleges attended, whether or not a degree was awarded, must be sent as part of the online application.

-Statement of Goals: In approximately 500 to 1,000 words, describe your interest in Temple's program, your research goals, your future career goals, your academic and research achievements, and how you will contribute to the Tyler School of Art and Architecture mission.
+Statement of Goals: In approximately 500 to 1,000 words, describe your interest in Temple's program, research goals, future career goals, academic and research achievements, and how you will contribute to the Tyler School of Art and Architecture mission.
 Submit at https://apply.temple.edu/Tyler/.

 Standardized Test Scores: